mbwatson/useWindowWidth/README.md

 }
 ```

-The `windowWidth variable is a number corresponding to the window widht in pixels, that one would obtain from `window.innerWidth`.
+The `windowWidth variable is a number corresponding to the window width in pixels, that one would obtain from `window.innerWidth`.
 The size variables are integers corresponding to common breakpoints.

-Three examples follow illustrating common use cases.
+Commonly, this would be used for conditional rendering.

+## Conditional Rendering

-## 1. Alter inline styles according to window width
+### 1. Alter inline styles according to window width

 ```jsx
 //...